-Question: How can you train strength, work capacity, endurance, chassis integrity and perhaps a couple other fitness attributes concurrently in MTI’s base fitness programming and become very good at any of them?
+Question: How can you train strength, work capacity, endurance, chassis integrity, and perhaps a couple of other fitness attributes concurrently in MTI’s base fitness programming and become very good at any of them?

 Answer: You can’t – and certainly not at an elite level.